The functionality is available in bpm’online marketing and CRM bundles.

-POST requests should be sent and received via the 443 port.
-To check the connection after you have completed the settings, open the following pages in the browser:
+POST requests should be sent and received via port 443.
+To check the connection after you have completed the settings, open a page of the following format in the browser:

-If the page opens, your setting has been performed correctly.
+If the Mailing Service page () opens, your setting has been performed correctly.
 If the page does not open, check whether the port is opened correctly.